Standard 5 of the Care Certificate examines person-centred approaches to working practice.

-The first thing to do would be to find out her communication needs and the best way to converse with her so that she is able to express her wishes.
+The first thing to do would be to find out her communication needs and the best way to converse with her so that she can express her wishes.
 She may not be fluent in English or be able to speak any English at all.
 Interpretation services may be needed as well as English lessons (if she wishes).

-The headscarf may indicate religious beliefs or a cultural tradition that could have specific dietary requirements, which may explain why she doesn’t always eat her meals.
-Or she may have allergies to certain foodstuffs, so won’t eat unless she knows what it is.
+The headscarf may indicate religious beliefs or a cultural tradition with specific dietary requirements, which may explain why she doesn’t always eat her meals.
+Or she may have allergies to certain foodstuffs, so she won’t eat unless she knows what it is.
 Or it could simply be that she doesn’t like the food provided.
 The true reasons will only be discovered by speaking to her, her family or somebody else that knows her well.

-Until the conversations take place to establish an individual’s needs and wants, it is impossible to provide care in a person-centred.
+Until the conversations take place to establish an individual’s needs and preferences, it is impossible to provide care in a person-centred way.

 Explain why it is important that an individual’s changing needs are reflected in their care and/or support plan.
 Give one example of when someone’s care plan would need to be changed or adjusted.